bytezealot1337/Fractoria-Qt-v3.1/README.md

 Yet Another Fractal Rendering Software...

-To save avi Video Streams from bmp Images (Animations), please copy "mencoder.exe" to your Fractoria Working Directory.
+To render and save AVI Video FILES from the BMP Images obtaines from Animations, simply copy "mencoder.exe" to your Fractoria Working Directory.

-Have Fun ;)
+Have Fun :)

 ByteZealot1337